bobby-ya/javascripts/README.md

+# Color game

-# If you want to give contribution please give one javascripts files
+If you want to give the contribution add some javascirpts